oodx/room/docs/ref/workshops/workshop_mud_boxy_game.md

   plugins once multi-plugin coordination patterns solidify.
 - We rely on fixed `WidthConfig::fixed_width` values — future polish should derive width/height from the solved rects to better handle terminal resizing.
+- The navigation panel now participates in focus + cursor lifecycle events.
+When the bar owns focus, `set_cursor_in_zone` keeps the caret aligned with the highlighted action, demonstrating how to combine Boxy renders with runtime cursor hints.

 ## TODO / Known Gaps